Hearing Loss in Adults

 If you believe that you are suffering from hearing loss or have any of the warning signs of hearing loss, you should see an audiologist for a comprehensive hearing examination.
 Regardless of self-assessed hearing ability, it is advised to get a baseline hearing test at 60 years of age, or sooner, if you have any risk factors for earlier onset hearing loss such as family history or exposure to hazardous noise levels.
 A baseline hearing test at any age can serve as a useful reference for your hearing health in the future.

-• Frequently asking for repeats or find yourself saying “Huh?” or “What?”
+• Frequently asking for repeats or finding yourself saying “Huh?” or “What?”

-• Often leave conversations with misunderstanding of what was said
+• Often leaving conversations with a misunderstanding of what was said

 • Onset of social withdrawal from activities once enjoyed